rapphy243/Genshin-Impact-Helper-Archive/README.md

 This is an archive of Takagg's Genshin Impact Helper code repo.
-This an archive of June 8th, 2021 repo.
+This an archive of the June 8th, 2021 repo.
 Using any of this code with Github Actions is obviously use at your own risk.

 # Genshin Impact Check-In Helper